-Dr Nick Cox
+Dr Nicholas Cox

 Nick's main areas of interest are in the literature and culture of the English Renaissance and in aspects of Contemporary Literary Theory.